Chapter 1 Introduction

 • In an R script, you must have everything in order – Every.
 Single.
 Time.

-• All the packages have to be in your library and activated; if you restart R, you need to reload each package.
+• All the packages must be in your library and activated; if you restart R, you need to reload each package.

 • If you open an .rmd file and want a boxplot, you cannot just scroll down to that script.
 You need to run any prerequisite script (like loading the package, importing data, putting the data in the global environment, etc.)